Top things to do in the Lehigh Valley

 A children’s play area with climbing rocks, benches under shade trees and a summer water feature does just that — inviting families to come and relax.
 ArtsQuest, right across the street, provides convenient dining options.

-Children's play area in the shadow of the SteelStacks historic site and entertainment venue.
+Children's play area in the shadow of the SteelStacks historic site and entertainment venue in Bethlehem PA.

 Visit the National Museum of Industrial History

-When looking for what to do in Bethlehem, PA, the National Museum of Industrial History should make the list.
-It is one of the best things to do in the Lehigh Valley!
+When looking for things to do in Bethlehem, PA, the National Museum of Industrial History should make the list.
+It is absolutely one of the best things to do in the entire Lehigh Valley!

 Steam Engines at the National Museum of Industrial History -- NMIH